esdrasbeleza/sbt-findtags/README.md

 -------

 Run the command `findtags` in sbt.
 The output will be the filenames that contain the found tags and their filenumber.
+They will also be available in `buildDir/findtags/output.txt`.